 Start your career path to success though this joint career advancement and educational program.
 Partnering with Skills and Malcolm X College, RUSH has created an exciting opportunity for Chicago’s unemployed and underemployed young adults.
 If you are between 18-26 years of age and have a high school diploma or GED, this is your chance to position yourself for immediate and long-term success.

 Give yourself a competitive advantage by applying to this role through Skills for Chicagoland’s Future (Skills).
-Skills is a nonprofit organization that partners with organizations across the Chicagoland area to place unemployed and underemployed job seekers with employers that are committed to hiring talent through Skills.
+Skills is a nonprofit organization that partners with organizations across the Chicagoland area to place unemployed and underemployed job seekers into companies.
+These employers are committed to hiring talent through Skills.

 Rush is an academic health system whose mission is to improve the health of the people and the diverse communities it serves through the integration of outstanding patient care, education, and research and community partnerships.
 The Rush system comprises Rush University Medical Center, Rush University, Rush Copley Medical Center and Rush Oak Park Hospital, as well as numerous outpatient care facilities.
 Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, the College of Health Sciences and the Graduate College.

 The Patient Services Assistant performs a variety of non-clinical and environmental tasks under the direction of the Unit Director.
 The Patient Services Assistant must demonstrate the ability to care for all patients and participate in weekly classroom education.
 The training and skill level of the Patient Services Assistant is the career path for the Patient Care Technician and Certified Nursing Assistant program.
 The Patient Services Assistant must also exemplify the Rush mission, values, and act in accordance with Rush policies and procedures.